Using the Neutrals Sets

 Hair colour.
 Among the fabrics, you may find a colour very near your natural base hair colour or an idea for a beautiful highlight.
 Even without an exact match, your colourist may gain a sense of which colours to choose in highlights or other colour additions to be harmonious next to your neutral tones, which include both those you add in clothing and cosmetics, as well as skin tone.

 Shine.
 The textile variety illustrates how the colours look in matte, woven, or smooth surfaces, as well as a range for the type of shine that is most flattering.
-The fabrics may also be applied to colour and shine of jewelry and metals, including sunglass frames, belt buckles, and hair accessories.
+The fabrics may also be applied to colour and shine in jewelry and metals, including sunglass frames, belt buckles, and hair accessories.